holoviz/param/doc/upgrade_guide.md

 #### Default value of `name` accounted for

-Every `Parameterized` class is equipped with a `name` `Parameter`.
-At the class level its value is the class name, this is equivalent to `<class>.__name__`, and at the instance level its value is automatically generated, unless you set it in the constructor:
+Every `Parameterized` class has always been equipped with a `name` `Parameter`, which was originally to support using a Parameterized object in a GUI context that needs a text label, but is not always needed in other contexts.
+At the class level the `name` value is the class name, equivalent to `<class>.__name__`, and at the instance level the `name` value is automatically generated as a unique string, unless you set it in the constructor:

 ```python
 class A(param.Parameterized):